.

 2024 Cruises

-Eastern Carribean
+Eastern Carribean on the Carnival Dream

 This was my third trip to the Eastern Carribean.
 I went on the cruise to get my diamond bracelet re-sized at the Rolex dealer in Nausau.
 The weather was perfect with gorgeous sunrises and sunsets.
 I look forward to my next cruise during the holidays.